WasabiRaptor/Starbecue/README.md

 > Might let you move to another location within the predator's body.
 - Yellow
 > Might get the pred to perform some sort of action on you.
+- (Locked)
+> Pred is in "Lock Down" mode, you won't be able to escape until they've exhausted too much energy from your struggling.

+If you ever find yourself in a situation that's over your head, and you want to immediately get out of it, there is an Instant Escape Combo.
+To perform it, hold **Left**+**Right** then press **Jump**.

+# Transformation

+After being transformed into enough different species, you will unlock the **Shapeshifter** tech, which can then be used to freely transform into any species you have been before.
+A quick way to unlock this would be to buy several mysterious potions from the shop, or spawn in Predator Tenants of various species and get them to transform you.

+If the settings aren't enabled for it, most potions are temporary and you will usually return to your original species within 5-10 minutes depending on the transformation method, if even then you haven't turned back, simply get a **Reversion Potion** from the shop.\nDo note that if you have permanent TF enabled, any transformation will set in 'permanently' and cause it to be the new species you 'revert' back to.

+Transformations via the **Shapeshifter** tech are always treated as indefinite, even without the setting enabled.\nThe tech can also be used to customize your appearance as each individual species, you can even change which name you use as that species!
+This is quite useful for RP purposes to 'change character' without having to have seperate character saves to play as.

+TF as a result of clone potions overrides your specific customization and changes your name, this is only temporary!
+If it happens to be the first time you TF into that species, it will end up being saved, otherwise it will never replace your saved customization so don't worry about playing around with them!

+In any case where your name is changed while in active gameplay, while it is saved in character data, one cannot change the client connection name on a server without disconnecting and re-connecting, so instead we simply have it pretend you used the '/nick' command to change your server nickname.

 # Support Us!